Hell Below Zero: Production

+The movie was based on a 1949 British novel The White South by Hammond Innes.
+Film rights were obtained by Warwick Productions who had a deal with Columbia Pictures to make films in Britain.

-The movie was part of a two-picture deal Ladd made with Warwick Films, following The Red Beret.
-Ladd was paid $200,000 against 10% of the profits.
-During production it was known as White South and White Mantle.
+The movie was the second in a two-picture deal Ladd made with Warwick Films, following The Red Beret.
+(He also made The Black Knight for Warwick.)
+Ladd's fee was $200,000 against 10% of the profits.

+During production the film was also known as White South and White Mantle.
 Director Mark Robson wanted Eugene Pallette to play a role but Pallette was unhappy with the size of the part in the script.

-Shooting took place at Pinewood Studios near London.
-The film included location footage shot in Antarctic waters.
+Shooting took place at Pinewood Studios near London in addition to location footage shot in Antarctic waters.
 Albert Broccoli accompanied a second unit crew down there for over three months.
 The film's sets were designed by the art director Alex Vetchinsky.

+According to one report the film had a budget of approximately $1 million.
+Records revealed the final budget was £247,512 plus the fees of Ladd, Broccoli and Allen, screenwriter Maibaum and the director.

+The makers of a sound documentary called Hell Below Zero sued the filmmakers for $1.5 million in damages.

+Release

+The film was launched in Britain with what Variety called "slambang, saturation technique" of marketing.

 Reception

+Critical

+Variety called the film "a vigorous action drama which should play sturdy dividends at the box office."

+Box office

 According to Kinematograph Weekly the film was a "money maker" at the British box office in 1954.
+Variety estimated its North American rentals at $1.7 million.